Gajol/ApplicationArchitecture/ARA/ARA-Guidance.md

   1. D - Dependency inversion principle - One should "depend upon abstractions, *not* concretions.

-1. 12-Factor Application - Portability and Resilience
+### 12-Factor Application

-The *12-Factor Applications*[^16] was defined by Heroku in 2011 as a means to define attriubutes or a successful Software as a Service (SaaS) application with portability and resilience characteristics.
-These characterists are good goals for the software architecture to achieve.
+The *12-Factor Applications*[^16] was defined by Heroku in 2011 as a means to define attributes or a successful Software as a Service (SaaS) application with portability and resilience characteristics.
+These characteristics are good goals for the software architecture to achieve.

-  1. Codebase: There should be exactly one codebase for a deployed service with the codebase being used for many deployments.
+  1. Codebase: There should be exactly one codebase for a deployed service with the code base being used for many deployments.
   1. Dependencies: 	All dependencies should be declared, with no implicit reliance on system tools or libraries.
   1. Config:	Configuration that varies between deployments should be stored in the environment.
   1. Backing services:	All backing services are treated as attached resources and attached and detached by the execution environment.